 NSGP is a competitive grant, meaning that funding is not guaranteed.
 Factors such as the total amount of funding requested, available funding, and the competitive review and scoring process dictate final awarding.

-The program funding is renewed annually, there is no limit to the number of years an organization can apply and be granted funds.
+Program funding is renewed annually, and there is no limit to the number of years an organization can apply for and receive funds.

-The application process is already ongoing for 2024 and is likely to finish by the end of May.
+The application process typically starts in March or April and is likely to finish by the end of May.
+Some years, such as 2025, do see delays in the start of the process.

 Actual spending can commence in September/October (depending on the state).

-As noted above, the application is not made to FEMA but rather to the SAA, which also handles the distribution of the awards.
-Each state can have some variation in their requirements, but the following steps should be inclusive of most state's application processes.
+As noted above, applications are submitted to the SAA, not FEMA.
+The SAA also manages the distribution of awards.
+Each state can have some variation in its requirements, but the following steps should be inclusive of most states' application processes.

 Process Steps